tharangar/java-for-interviews/Software Engineering Principles/README.md

 ### IT platforms for SOA

 Desired preformance and availability should be reflected int he plat forms.
 Fault tolerant clustered platforms are requred for higher availability srvices.
 Disaster recovery is also required.

+### Restful Web Services

+ReprEsentation State Transfer (REST)

+As a solution for web srvices heavyweight standards that are inefficient restfull came to the arena.

+REST styple is simpler than SOAP/WSDL for implementing web services.

+RESTful services involve a lover overhead.
+REST unlike SAOP.
+It is not web service standard or  protocol but an architectural style and it uses web standards like URL, XML, JSON, MimE, types.

+Rest is scalable and simple .
+Main intention of rest is if web is good enough for humans it should be dhould enough for mechine to machine interaction.

+So REST run on http protocol and it could make web services that uses the same principles that made the www such a success.

+Rest architectue is also client server paradigm and it also stateless like http.

+** Remember due to http is stateless some techniques like session, cookies are used to keep some prefferences for client side from servers.

+REST uses different URLs to address resources and it maps the type of access to http methods.